thunder04/aoc/README.md

 This repository contains my solutions to some of [Advert of Code](https://adventofcode.com/)'s problems.

-The solutions are obviously contained in the `solutions` folder.
-To see a day's solution, visit the `solutions/src/_{year}/{day}/mod.rs` file.

 To run a solution, run the `cargo run <year> <day>` command on your terminal.
 A nightly compiler is required.

 > [!NOTE]
-> Some of my solutions expect from your CPU to support instruction sets like AVX2 and SSE2.
+> - Some of my solutions expect from your CPU to support instruction sets like AVX2 and SSE2.
 I do not verify their availability (or I might do, who knows).
 At worst you will get undefined behavior.
 At best you will get meaningless results.
-> Also, the inputs (i.e. `input.txt` files) must have a trailing newline.
+> - The inputs (i.e. `input.txt` files) must have a trailing newline.

-> [!TIP]
-> To benchmark solutions, go to `runner/benches/main.rs` and add the interested days.
-Then run `cargo bench` and observe the results.

 ## A Message to the Windows Users